Top 10 Advantages of ADHD in a High Tech Career

 Impulsivity means you’re more willing to take risks and have a bias for action, act now while the opportunity is hot instead of getting into analysis paralysis.
 Many entrepreneurs have ADD i.e. Paul Orfalea who founded Kinko’s, JetBlue Founder and CEO David Neeleman who attributes his creativity to ADD.
 Both are Billionaires.
 Imagine how successful a high tech CEO would be if they didn’t take many risks.

-These are just a start of the advantages of ADD, for more go to the list of 151 positive characteristics of people with ADD at my ADD Resource website.
+These are just a start of the advantages of ADHD, for more go to the list of 151 positive characteristics of people with ADHD at my ADHD Resource website.

 This is not to say there are no disadvantages or real problems associated with ADDers in a high tech career, there most certainly are, and if you don’t learn to manage them (see Top ten ways to manage Adult ADHD), they can a great deal of trouble and grief to various aspects of your business, social and personal life (and those around you).

 That’s when you might consider working with an adult ADHD coach.
-You don’t want to wait until your on your 10th job or 3rd wife before you start thinking, “hey, maybe they’re right, I do have some problems I need to deal with”.
+You don’t want to wait until your on your 20th job or 3rd spouse before you start thinking, “Hey, maybe they’re right, I do have some problems I need to deal with”.

 If you have or think you have ADHD and work in a high tech career, what are your ADHD competitive advantages?